Music during exercise Phone or MP3 player?

 Music during exercise; Phone or MP3 player?

-Exercise can be bloody boring.
+Exercise can be very boring.
 Music and audiobooks are a solution.
 But is it worth buying an armband for your phone, or a clip-on MP3 player?

 Most people know what a smart phone is like, so to fight for the other side, I’ve chosen to review the SanDisk Sansa Clip Sport MP3 Player.